freenas/freenas-docs/userguide/intro.rst

 These major features are new in this version:

 * The login screen defaults to the new, Angular-based UI.
-Users who wish to continue to use the classic UI can select "Back to the Old UI" in the login screen.
+Users who wish to continue to use the classic UI can select "Legacy UI" in the login screen.

 * Beginning with this release, the screenshots that appear in the `published version of the Guide <http://doc.freenas.org/11/freenas.html>`__